SolomonSklash/Seatbelt/README.md

 # Seatbelt

+This is my fork/modification of Seatbelt that has support for writing the output to a file.
+This is likely not in line with the OPSEC goals of the original prject, but it is nice to have the output in a file in situations when you are not concerned about dropping files to disk, such as Hack The Box or CTFs.
+This also removes the need to capture the output in the Cobalt Strike scrollback buffer, which can sometimes get cutoff when using Seatbelt with the `full`/`all` parameters.

 ----

 Seatbelt is a C# project that performs a number of security oriented host-survey "safety checks" relevant from both offensive and defensive security perspectives.